flipz357/smatchpp/README.md

 # SMATCH++

 The package allows handy processing of graphs including graph alignment and graph matching.
-There is a special focus on standardized evaluation of semantic AMR graphs via structural matching ('Smatch'), but in principle the package allows straightforward extension to working also with other kinds of graphs.
+There is a special focus on standardized evaluation of semantic graphs via structural matching ('Smatch').
+But SMATCH++ allows easy extension to working also with other kinds of graphs.
 A short overview of some features:

 - Simple graph reading, graph writing
 - Different alignment solvers including optimal ILP alignment, and optional graph compression